charlesxu90/phbuilder/README.md

     ```
     In the latter case, the initial lambda values will be guessed based on the system ph together with the pKa specified in lambdagrouptypes.dat.

-4. Add a periodix box (if not already present) by e.g. (see [gmx editconf](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-editconf.html)):
+4. Add a periodic box (if not already present) by e.g. (see [gmx editconf](https://manual.gromacs.org/documentation/current/onlinehelp/gmx-editconf.html)):
     ```
     gmx editconf -f phprocessed.pdb -o box.pdb -bt cubic -d 1.5
     ```